All Episodes

 Hannity health advice, health tips from Hannity.

-Everybody wants me to tell people what to do.
+You know, it's amazing everybody wants me to tell people what to do.

-I just said a research.
+I just said the research.

-We put on doctors of all different points of view, some I didn't even agree with.
+We put on doctors of all different points of view.

-Just to get so to educate people to take this thing seriously.
+Just to get, so to educate people to take this thing seriously.

 You can die.